iquass311/files-with-nest/README.md

 The MinIO web interface can be found at `localhost:9001/login`.
 See `nginx.conf` and `docker-compose.yaml` if you want to change the port configuration

+Remember to create a bucket with the `MINIO_BUCKET_NAME` set in the `.env` file in the MinIO interface.